beamable/UnrealSDK/Docs/docs/features/inventory.md

 ## Overview

-The Beamable **Inventory** Feature allows game makers to manage owned items per player within the game.
+The Beamable **Inventory** Feature allows game makers to manage owned items and currencies per player within the game.

 Beamable's Inventory system is built on the Content feature.
 This means that content can be created and published via the Content Manager, then granted to players through various workflows: